Cluster Administration Commands

 riak-admin cluster plan

-• If a leave operation has been staged, riak-admin cluster plan will undo the staged change and no node will be stopped.
+will undo the staged change and no node will be stopped. - If a

-• If a join operation has been staged, the joining node will be shut down after its ring has been cleared.
-When this node restarts, it will behave like a fresh unjoined node and can be joined again.
+operation has been staged, the joining node will be shut down after its ring has been cleared.
+When this node restarts, it will behave like a fresh unjoined node and can be joined again. - If a

 If there is a staged change (or changes), however, you will see a detailed listing of what will take place upon commit, what the cluster will look like afterward, etc.